Holden Block: Description

 Located in Chicago's Near West Side, the block's nominal address is 1027 West Madison Street, although its businesses' addresses go up to 1031.
 The building occupies the entirety of its 72 × 100 ft lot.
 Its facade is clad in Buena Vista stone, a stone quarried in Ohio that was popular in construction at the time.
 The facade contains 24 windows surrounded by eight various designs; the windows were originally double-hung but had become single-hung by 2011.
-An 1894 fire destroyed its western section and south and west walls; those were rebuilt under the plan of architect John M. Van Osdel while retaining the original facade.
+The 1894 fire destroyed its western section and south and west walls; those were rebuilt under the plan of architect John M. Van Osdel while retaining the original facade.
 It originally had a cornice, which was lost by 2011 but restored by SCC.
 Most windows were bricked over by 2011 but also restored by SCC.

 Surrounding area

 The block's neighborhood, previously commercial, started to decline in the early 20th century, and became known as "skid row" after World War II; the building itself also fell on hard times, being vacant in 1954.
-The area gentrified starting in the 1980s and is regarded as trendy.
+The area gentrified starting in the 1980s and as of 2010 was regarded as trendy.

 As of 2022, the #20 Madison bus operates in the area and has owl service.
 For rapid transit, Morgan station on the Green and Pink Lines serves the building's north, while Racine and UIC–Halsted stations on the Blue Line serve its south, the Blue Line with owl service.